Last Updated on January 9, 2021 by Julia Wilson

 If you have a cat who vomits immediately after eating it may be due to eating too fast, in which case, he should be switched to several smaller meals a day.
 In cases of repeated vomiting, he may have megaesophagus, which will need investigation.

-Never allow your cat to eat cooked bones which can splinter and cause intestinal obstruction as well as trauma.
+Never allow your cat to eat cooked bones which can splinter and cause an intestinal obstruction as well as trauma.

 Ensure all houseplants are safe for cats.